-- This Item 19 does not include financial performance information for any of Scooter’s Coffee’s franchised Type 3 Stores as Scooter’s Coffee currently is not actively marketing Type 3 Stores and they operate differently from Type 1 and Type 2 Stores.
+- This Item 19 does not include financial performance information for any of Scooter’s Coffee’s franchised nontraditional Stores as Scooter’s Coffee currently is not actively marketing non-traditional Stores, and they operate differently from Kiosk and Coffeehouse Stores.

-- Type 3 Stores operate differently from Type 1 and Type 2 Stores, as they generally do not have a drive-thru or significant customer seating available, may not have standard hours of operation, and typically are not located in free-standing locations that are visible to the public from outside.
+- As a result, non-traditional Stores operate differently from Kiosk and Coffeehouse Stores, as they generally do not have a drive-thru or significant customer seating available, may not have standard hours of operation, and typically are not located in freestanding locations that are visible to the public from outside.

 - This Item 19 also does not include any financial performance information for any of Scooter’s Coffee’s affiliate-owned Stores.